Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 So, is now a good time?

-As of early 2026, it's a "rather yes" for buying property in Vietnam, but only if you choose the right submarket and plan to hold for at least 7 years.
+As of June 2026, it is rather a good time to buy property in Vietnam, but only if you buy a legal home in a strong location and plan to hold it for at least 5 to 7 years.

 Is it smart to buy now in Vietnam, or should I wait as of 2026?